-The Texas DPS Criminal Investigations Division (CID) is headed by an assistant director and deputy assistant director
+The Texas DPS Criminal Investigations Division (CID) is headed by chief and assistant chief

 are stationed in one of the seven regions throughout the state or at the Headquarters office in Austin.

 The CID is divided into four specialized sections:

 - The Administration Section provides clerical and statistical support, budgetary and procurement oversight, inventory maintenance, personnel management, and information technology support for the division.
 In addition, the Administration Section oversees the Training Unit, which is responsible for developing and providing relevant and progressive training courses for division personnel.